creativeIKEP/VirtualBackgroundCamera/README.md

 #### Output Selection
 Rendered images can be output as the virtual camera image if you setup [Unity Capture](https://github.com/schellingb/UnityCapture) or [Spout](https://spout.zeal.co/) in the [Install section](#Install).
 - Select the `Use UnityCapture` toggle and select `Unity Video Capture` camera in another applications if you setup [Unity Capture](https://github.com/schellingb/UnityCapture).
+  - You can flip the image horizontally by on/off of the `Mirror mode` toggle if you use UnityCapture.
 - Select the `Use Spout` toggle and select `SpoutCam` camera in another applications if you setup [Spout](https://spout.zeal.co/).

 ---